Optimist with some practicality thrown in. There is a bit of teacher in me. I enjoy explaining how things work in a clear, approachable manner.

-I am a professional Freelance illustrator, and have done work as diverse as illustrating postage stamps, car engine cutaways, medical devices, scientific processes and the San Francisco skyline for a commemorative chocolate bar.
+I am a Freelance illustrator, and have done work as diverse as illustrating postage stamps, car engine cutaways, medical devices, scientific processes and the San Francisco skyline for a commemorative chocolate bar.

 I am fascinated with antique technology.
-I spend much of my free time tinkering in my studio, reanimating the voices of long-silent machines, as well as creating new devices.
-I love digging at flea markets.
-Though I'm a self-motivated person who feels comfortable with solitude when working, I also enjoy good company, laughter, conversation, the local night life, alternative culture events and exploration.
+I spend much of my free time tinkering in my shop, reanimating the voices long-silent machines as well as creating new devices.
+I enjoy digging for raw project material at swap meets & estate sales.
+Though I'm comfortable with solitude when working, I also enjoy good company, engaging conversation and the local alternative culture(s).

 I was born and raised in the SF bay area by British parents.
 I inherited some of their customs.
 I lived and worked in the UK during my college years.
 I have always felt some fond familiarity with the UK, but the Bay Area is my home.

 My parents encouraged my artistic skills from a young age; they both were in creative industry professions.
 I learned illustration from my dad.
 The beauty of old things from my mom.
 My grandmother was a dreamer, which I seem to have inherited.
 My grandfather was an engineer at Lawrence Berkkeley Labs.
 His influence led me into tinkering with old electronics.

 Movies- Dr. Strangelove, Harold & Maude, Le Mans, Bullitt, High Fidelity, Edward Scissorhands, Bladerunner, Fight Club, The Big Lebowski, Midnight in Paris, just to name a few.